-If you are working in a single shared model any changes that your colleagues have made will be available by simply reloading the package.
-If however you are working in private models then you will need to periodically get the latest changes that your colleagues have check in to the Version Control system.
-You can Get Latest for a single package or for the entire model depending on whether you are interest are in just one or all of the changes.
+If you are working in a single shared model any changes that your colleagues have made will be available by simply reloading the Package.
+If, however, you are working in private models then you will need to periodically get the latest changes that your colleagues have checked in to the Version Control system.
+You can use 'Get Latest' for a single Package or for the entire model depending on whether you are interested in just one change or all of the changes.

-Context menu showing the Get Latest Changes option.
+Context menu showing the 'Get Latest' option.